Coaden/ng2-asp5-identity3-starter/README.md

 3.)
 From the menu, open Views->Other Windows->Task Runner Explorer.
 This will display the options in the gulp.js file.
 You will need to run 2 commands to get going.
 First, run copy:libs, after that finishes, run build:all.
 These copy all the needed explosed node_module files to the public www-root folder and build the .js and .map files.

 4.)
+In order to use the membership system you need to configure you SMTP settings in appsettings.json, appsettings.development.json and appsettings.release.json.

+5.)
 Run the project, open a browser and navigate to http://localhost:62046.

 This should get you running, expect more documentation to follow in the weeks to come.